 3) “How can I take in more goodness?”

-With this question Sam can redirect her attention to what is and has recently been sweet and good.
+With this question Sam can redirect her attention to what is sweet and good.
 She thinks of last night’s gorgeous love making and the way her man touched her with such deep appreciation.
 A feeling of relaxation and settling grows inside of herself.
 Her heart space opens up more.
 She is tuning into how much he loves her body and practices truly taking in that love.
 She notices how her own judgments about her body are blocking her ability to receive his love, so she asks Source to help her out in appreciating her own weight and age just as they are.
 She feels the support and starts feeling more comfortable inside her own skin.
 She is now able to pay attention to the fact that she is surrounded by dear friends.
 She practices taking that goodness in.
 Now Sam’s ability to see her man and his flirtation shifts.
-She sees their laughter and their pleasure and she begins to feels the inherent goodness in that.
+She sees their laughter and their pleasure and she begins to feel the inherent goodness in that.
 She smiles feeling her love for him and the beauty of his joy.
 She gives herself permission to reality check with him later to see if there is anything she really needs to be concerned about.
 In the meantime, she is enjoying herself at the party.

 A Jewel Uncovered with Alchemy